aaren-aras/milestone-site/README.md

 ## Getting Started

-Follow these steps for setting this up on your local machine.
+Follow these steps for setting the project up on your local machine.

 ```bash
 # Clone repository